flueke/ganil_mesytec_data/README.md

 ### Data analysis

 Buffers of data can be parsed with class `mesytec::buffer_reader`.
-See tests/example_analysis.cpp.
+See example_analysis.cpp.